 IN SCHOOL YOUTH EDUCATION

-The Nutrition Education youth programs include lessons on MyPlate, food safety, and ways to increase physical activity.
+Youth nutrition education programs include lessons on MyPlate, food safety, eating clean vs overly processed foods and increasing physical activity.
 FoodWIse educators provide nutrition education & promote active lifestyles in classrooms at Cooper, Northern Lights, Lake Superior, Bryant Elementary Schools, Superior Middle School, and with parents of preschoolers enrolled in the Superior Preschool program.

 POLICY, SYSTEMS AND ENVIRONMENTAL CHANGE (PSE) ACTIVITIES